What is Food Waste?

 Why should I be concerned about food waste?

-almost 20 percent of that 14 million tons, which is more than any other single waste stream found in landfills.
+as much as 20 percent of that 19 million tons, which is more than any other single waste stream found in landfills.
 When food waste decomposes, it produces methane, a powerful greenhouse gas that is

 25 times more harmful than carbon dioxide.
 Carbon dioxide and other greenhouse gases trap radiation in the Earth’s atmosphere, which gradually raises the average temperature.

 1 in 9 Illinoisans are